 LegalZoom: LegalZoom offers phone and email support.
 We reached out twice via the email form on their site, but it took them a full week to respond.
 The response we received was generic – thanking us for reaching out, but not answering our question.

 When we contacted them via phone, our question was answered very thoroughly.
 The representative went into detail about our different options, and then sent us an email with their direct extension so that we could reach out directly with questions.
-Overall, while their in-person customer service is great, their online support could be improved.
+Overall, while their customer service via phone is great, their online support could be improved.

 Northwest: Northwest offers phone and email support.
 We first tested their email support, and while it took nearly 24 hours to receive an email back, the response was detailed, and the rep went beyond simply answering our question and checking off an email response.
 We also called and received similarly impressive service.
 The representative who answered the phone took the time to ask for details so that he could give us the most accurate answer.